wemixarchive/go-wemix/README.md

 ## Join the Metadium Mainnet or Testnet

 One can use the following command lines to join the Metadium networks.
 Note that the default RPC port for `gmet` is 8588, and p2p port is 8589.
-As with geth, if `--datadir` is missing, ~/.metadium is data directory.
+As with `geth`, if `--datadir` is missing, ~/.metadium is the data directory.

 ### Metadium Mainnet